kolabri/kolabri.io/content/blog/2024-challenges/index.md

 ## Challenge 1: What is a taxable transaction in software engineering?

 The trouble for transfer pricing in software engineering begins with a fundamental question: What is actually a taxable transaction in the context of collaborative software engineering?
-We simply do not know what types or characteristics types or characteristics classify a taxable exchange of intangibles or services across the boundaries of a country in the context of software engineering.
+It is not immediately clear what types or characteristics classify a taxable exchange of intangibles or services across the boundaries of a country in the context of software engineering.

 Among other potentially relevant types of taxable intangibles, such as *goodwill* or *group synergies*, we discuss in this and the following subsections two types of intangibles that are highly relevant for software engineering: *know-how* and *licenses*.